List of Tokusou Sentai Dekaranger characters: Sen-chan

-Senichi Enari (江成 仙一, Enari Sen'ichi), also known as "Sen-chan" (センちゃん), is the eccentric yet calmest and smartest member of the team due in part to his ability to think things through and being able to do his best thinking while in a handstand, which he considers his "thinking pose", who serves as Deka Green (デカグリーン, Deka Gurīn).
-The oldest of seven siblings from a poor family, he displays nycto- and claustrophobia after accidentally falling into a well when he was a child, but was subsequently rescued by a policeman, which inspired him to take up police work.
-Despite his usually calm demeanor however, he is said to be scary when angered.
-He also displays a crush on teammate Umeko, but avoids sharing it publicly.
-As of the crossover film Mahō Sentai Magiranger vs. Dekaranger and succeeding Super Sentai series Uchu Sentai Kyuranger, they have moved in together and became engaged respectively.
+Senichi Enari (江成 仙一, Enari Sen'ichi), also known as "Sen-chan" (センちゃん), is the eccentric, yet calmest and smartest member, of the team, due in part to his ability to think things through and being able to do his best thinking while in a handstand, which he considers his "thinking pose".
+Sen-chan serves as Deka Green (デカグリーン, Deka Gurīn).
+The oldest of seven siblings from a poor family, he displays nycto- and claustrophobia after accidentally falling into a well when he was a child.
+He was subsequently rescued by a policeman, which inspired him to take up police work.
+Despite his usually calm demeanor, he is said to be scary when angered.
+He also displays a crush on teammate Umeko, but avoids showing it publicly.
+In the crossover film Mahō Sentai Magiranger vs. Dekaranger, they moved in together.